 current address or personal telephone number.

 Additional information may be requested so as to ensure a unique identity, and alternative information may be sought where the enterprise can show that it leads to at least the same degree of certitude when verified.

+[US / EZP800-63-2: §5.3.1.2.11 c)]

 AL2_ID_RPV#020 Evidence checks